helm/helm/docs/helm/helm_template.md

   -h, --help                     help for template
       --is-upgrade               set .Release.IsUpgrade instead of .Release.IsInstall
-      --kube-version string      kubernetes version used as Capabilities.KubeVersion.Major/Minor (default "1.9") -n, --name string              release name (default "RELEASE-NAME") --name-template string     specify template used to name the release --namespace string         namespace to install the release into --notes                    show the computed NOTES.txt file as well
+      --kube-version string      kubernetes version used as Capabilities.KubeVersion.Major/Minor (default "1.9") -n, --name string              release name (default "release-name") --name-template string     specify template used to name the release --namespace string         namespace to install the release into --notes                    show the computed NOTES.txt file as well